run-forrest/AtomicHabits/01 The Fundamentals.md

 Just five years after Brailsford took over, the British Cycling team dominated the road and track cycling events at the 2008 Olympic Games in Beijing, where they won an astounding 60 percent of the gold medals available.
 Four years later, when the Olympic Games came to London, the Brits raised the bar as they set nine Olympic records and seven world records.

+That same year, Bradley Wiggins became the first British cyclist to win the Tour de France.
+The next year, his teammate Chris Froome won the race, and he would go on to win again in 2015, 2016, and 2017, giving the British team five Tour de France victories in six years.

+During the ten-year span from 2007 to 2017, British cyclists won 178 world championships and sixty-six Olympic or Paralympic gold medals and captured five Tour de France victories in what is widely regarded as the most successful run in cycling history.

+How does this happen?
+How does a team of previously ordinary athletes transform into world champions with tiny changes that, at first glance, would seem to make a modest difference at beast?
+Why do small improvements accumulate into such remarkable results, and how can you replicate thsis approach in your own life?